An Introduction to Tyler’s Hope for a Dystonia Cure, Inc.

 Backed by a passionate surge of support from family, friends, local businesses and national peer organizations, the foundation has been able to fund and create one of the top Dystonia programs in the country.
 Guided by a diverse and passionate Board of Directors, Tyler’s Hope has now expanded into multiple chapters with contact throughout the country and internationally with support groups and peer foundations.

-In a “Manhattan Project” approach to addressing dystonia symptoms and ultimately identifying a cure, Tyler’s Hope brings together the top researchers in the field each March for The Summit on Dystonia Research.
+In a “Manhattan Project” approach to addressing dystonia symptoms and ultimately identifying a cure, Tyler’s Hope brings together the top researchers in the field for The Summit on Dystonia Research.
 This 2-day think tank provides an unencumbered, egoless environment for the researchers to combine their thoughts.
-In honor of one of its founding members, Tyler’s Hope has named the Edward V. Staab MD Memorial Grant, given annually to the top research project identified by The Summit.

 Specific research has also been funded by the foundation at the Universities of Iowa, Columbia, Harvard and Florida.
 The first two years’ fund-raising success has been channeled into action with the establishment of the Tyler’s Hope’s first Center for Comprehensive Dystonia Care at The Movement Disorders Center at the University of Florida.
-Staffed by a full-time Program Coordinator, the Center supports the fund-raising, education, communications (web site and newsletters) and research coordination efforts of the foundation.
+Staffed by a program Coordinator, the Center supports the fund-raising, education (educational brochures), communications (web site) and research coordination efforts of the foundation.
 This will hopefully be the start of many more Centers for Comprehensive Care throughout the world!

 Tyler’s Hope continues to work with the DMRF and other foundations to help raise money for needed research and as an advocate for awareness and care.
 The foundation has funded top programmers and registry experts to make comprehensive registry of DYT1 and other Dystonia patients, supported by the DMRF and other groups, and open to all the universities and companies that could potentially use this information to improve quality of life and find a cure.
 It has been translated into many languages and our hope is that it will encompass all of the countries of the world.